BioModels: Content

 BioModels is composed of several branches.
 The curated branch hosts models that are well curated and annotated.
 The non-curated-branch provides models that are still not curated, are non-curatable (spatial models, steady-state models etc.), or too huge to be curated.
 Non-curated models can be later moved into the curated branch.
 The repository also hosts models which were automatically generated from pathways databases.

 All the models are freely available under the Creative Commons CC0 Public Domain Dedication, and can be easily accessed via the website or Web Services.
 One can also download archives of all the models from the EBI FTP server.

 BioModels announced its 31st release on June 26, 2017.
 It now publicly provides 144,710 models.
 This corresponds to 1,640 models published in the literature and 143,070 models automatically generated from pathway resources.

 Deposition of models in BioModels is advocated by many scientific journals, included Molecular Systems Biology, all the journals of the Public Library of Science, all the journals of BioMed Central and all the journals published by the Royal Society of Chemistry.

 Development

 BioModels is developed by the BioModels.net Team at the EMBL-EBI, UK, the Le Novère lab at the Babraham Institute, UK, and the SBML Team in Caltech, USA.
+In September 2025, BioModels moved to the University of Florida College of Medicine.